DantasB/computational-linear-algebra/README.md

 You will need to install all the [requirements.txt](https://github.com/DantasB/Algebra-Linear-Computacional/blob/master/requirements.txt) and run the [main.py](https://github.com/DantasB/Algebra-Linear-Computacional/blob/master/main.py) python program.

 ## Matrix Utils
 The [Matrix_Utils.py](https://github.com/DantasB/Algebra-Linear-Computacional/blob/master/Utils/Matrix_Utils.py) library was created with all the secondary functions needed to run properly the functions.
 It contains base matrix functions, derivate functions, and another necessary secondary routines.
-You will need to install all the [requirements.txt](https://github.com/DantasB/Algebra-Linear-Computacional/blob/master/requirements.txt) and run the [main.py](https://github.com/DantasB/Algebra-Linear-Computacional/blob/master/main.py) python program.

 ## Functions
 Below you can see all the functions covered by this library: